Koh San Road or Khao San Road? You hear both iterations in reference to the famous backpacker street in Bangkok, but which is correct?

 Saying "Koh San Road" implies that the area is an island or is on an island rather than in Bangkok.

-Although "khao" can have several meanings in Thai, depending on the tone used, Khao San from the road's namesake means "rice mill" or "milled rice."
-Long before the street became a rowdy, popular hub in the late 1980s for budget travelers to eat, sleep, and socialize, it was an important center for trading and buying rice.
+The word khao can have several meanings in Thai depending on the tone used.
+The road gets its namesake from the past activity there.
+In this instance, khao means "rice mill" or "milled rice."
+Long before Khao San Road became a rowdy, popular hub in the late 1980s for budget travelers, it was an important center for buying and trading rice.

 The History of Khao San Road